-Adam Barber, Managing Director of Tamarindo Group, brings you the latest edition of the Tamarindo Diaries.
-This week, Adam is touching on a couple of key events in energy and renewables.
+In Week 2 of Tamarindo Diaries, Adam Barber, Managing Director of Tamarindo Group, touches on a couple of defining events in energy and renewables.

 Welcome to the Tamarindo Lockdown Diaries.
 My name is Adam Barber, Managing Director at Tamarindo Group.